seymaguleryuz/radical-group.github.io/_projects/rp.md

   **Versatile:** The sky’s the limit as far as applications are concerned.
-  With use cases ranging from molecular dynamics to astrophysics, many projects can benefit from the use of RADICAL-Pilot.
+  With use cases ranging from molecular dynamics to astrophysics, many projects can benefit from using RADICAL-Pilot.

   **Easy-to-use:** RADICAL-Pilot allows its users to submit tasks to a variety of HPC machines using only a single, straightforward API.
+It is deployed in user space, and does not system support nor additional permissions.

   **Fast:** Submit all your tasks via only one job using RADICAL-Pilot, avoiding unnecessary batch scheduling times and significantly reducing